hjelev/rpi-mqtt-monitor/README.md

-# Rapsberry Pi MQTT monitor
+# Raspberry Pi MQTT monitor
-Python script to check the cpu load, cpu temperature, free space, used memory, swap usage, voltage and system clock speed on a Raspberry Pi computer and publish the data to a MQTT broker.
+Python script to check the cpu load, cpu temperature, free space, used memory, swap usage, voltage and system clock speed on a Raspberry Pi or any computer running Ubuntu and publish this data to a MQTT broker.

-I wrote this so I can monitor my raspberries at home with [home assistant](https://www.home-assistant.io/).
-The script was written and tested on Python 2 but it should work fine on Python 3.
-The script if very light, it takes 3 seconds as there are 5 half second sleeps in the code - due to mqtt having problems if I shoot the messages with no delay, this is only if you choose to send the messages separately, now the script support a group CSV message that don't have this delay.
+I wrote this to monitor my raspberries at home with [home assistant](https://www.home-assistant.io/).
+The script works fine both on Python 2 and 3 and is if very light, it takes 3 seconds as there are 5 half second sleeps in the code - due to mqtt having problems if I shoot the messages with no delay, this is only if you choose to send the messages separately, now the script support a group CSV message that don't have this delay.

-Each value measured by the script is send via a separate message for easier craetion of home assistant sensors.
+Each value measured by the script is sent via a separate message for easier creation of home assistant sensors.

 Example message topic if ```group_messages = False ```:
 ```